akdoesak/holiday/README.md

 | country2  | String | ISO country code for the second country (e.g., "FR", "IT") |
 | date      | String | Start date in ISO format (YYYY-MM-DD)                      |

+**Note**: The API validates country codes against the list of available countries from the Nager.Date API.
+If an invalid country code is provided, a 404 Not Found response will be returned.

 #### Response

 ```json